Diabetic Neuropathy and Peripheral Neuropathy affect a similar group of population. They are associated and interrelated.

 When this part is affected, our body tends to lose the sense of touch as well as control.
 It immensely affects the immune system.

-Well, just like the former one, it might not be completely curable but the safety measures are in our hands.
+Well, just like the former one, it might not be completely curable, but the safety measures are in our hands.
 Once diagnosed, we need to stay away from the common risk factors and treat them as an enemy.

 Main Differences Between Diabetic Neuropathy and Peripheral Neuropathy

 - Next is their symptom.
-Diabetic Neuropathy possesses symptoms such as decreased sensation in fingers, muscle weakness, body temperature change, infection, dermatitis.
+Diabetic Neuropathy possesses symptoms such as decreased sensation in fingers, muscle weakness, body temperature change, infection, and dermatitis.